 Tryptase levels can also be significantly and persistently increased with mastocytosis, a rare group of disorders associated with an abnormal increase in the number of mast cells.
 These cells may accumulate in the skin (cutaneous mastocytosis) or in organs throughout the body (systemic mastocytosis).

-While cutaneous mastocytosis typically only causes skin problems (particularly hives), people with systemic mastocytosis or a mast cell activation disorder may experience anaphylaxis and its associated symptoms.
+While cutaneous mastocytosis typically only causes skin problems (particularly hives), people with systemic mastocytosis may experience anaphylaxis and its associated symptoms and are at especially high risk of anaphylaxis with venoms (e.g. Bee or Wasp).
 These symptoms may be persistent and are related to the organs affected by mast cell accumulation.
 Systemic mastocytosis may progress slowly or may be aggressive, causing organ dysfunction and, in rare cases, causing a form of leukaemia.

 How is it used?

-The tryptase test is a useful indicator of mast cell activation.
-Mast cells are large tissue cells present in highest amounts in the skin, the lining of the intestine and air passages, and the bone marrow.
-They release tryptase and other substances as part of the body's normal response to injury but also may release them as part of an allergic response.
+The tryptase test is a useful indicator of mast cell activation and number.
+Mast cells are immune cells present in highest amounts in the skin, the lining of the intestine and air passages, and the bone marrow.
+They release tryptase and other substances as part of the body's normal response to injury or parasite infection but also may release them as part of an allergic response.
 The tryptase test may be used:

 - To help diagnose mastocytosis (too many mast cells) or a mast cell activation disorder.
 Mastocytosis is a rare group of disorders associated with an abnormal increase in the number of mast cells, which may accumulate in the skin (cutaneous mastocytosis) or in organs throughout the body (systemic mastocytosis).